alexjackhughes/from-a-to-z/README.md

-# Lost City of Z
+# From A to the Lost City of Z

 ## Overview

+This is my submission for the [Lost City of Z](https://openai.com/openai-to-z-challenge/) competition.

-Lost City of Z is an open-source project for gathering and analyzing satellite imagery and elevation data for the Chapada Diamantina region in Brazil.
+From A to the Lost City of Z is an open-source project for gathering and analyzing satellite imagery and elevation data for the Chapada Diamantina region in Brazil.
 The project automates the collection of:

 - Sentinel-2 L2A satellite imagery (true-color bands)
 - SRTM-1 arc-second elevation data
 - Planet NICFI monthly mosaics

+We then take that imagery, split them into thousands of images, and then use AI to search for landmarks and other features that are present in [Manuscript 512](https://en.wikipedia.org/wiki/Manuscript_512).

 ## Features

 - Automated download of Sentinel-2 L2A scenes with configurable cloud cover thresholds
 - SRTM-1 arc-second DEM tile collection
 - Planet NICFI mosaic integration (requires API key)
-- Configurable bounding box and date ranges
+- Configurable bounding box and date ranges i.e. you could search anywhere in the world at any time
+- Formatting of the imagery into usable files for the AI model
+- Ai implementation with custom prompt that could be tailored to finding any specific feature
 - Efficient file management and download handling

 ## Getting Started